 If you’re looking to save money across pantry items such as nuts, seeds, flours and meals, I personally shop at The Wholefood Collective – great food at heavily discounted prices, click HERE to take a look.

-- Zest large orange (just the orange part, no bitter white pith).
+- 1 orange -zest (just the orange part, no bitter white pith).
 You can alternatively use one drop of wild orange essential oil (this adds a gorgeous flavour)

 - Place in the freezer for 30 minutes or until firm.